Richa Adhia

-Rachael "Richa" Maria Adhia (born 1 May 1988) is a Tanzanian model and beauty pageant titleholder won Miss Earth Tanzania 2006, Miss Tanzania 2007 and Miss India Tanzania 2010.
-She is of Indian descent with family origins from Calangute, Goa who was born and brought up in Tanzania.
+Rachael Maria Adhia (born 1 May 1988), simply known as Richa Adhia, is a Tanzanian model and beauty pageant titleholder who won Miss Earth Tanzania 2006, Miss Tanzania 2007 and Miss India Tanzania 2010.
+Born and brought up in Tanzania, she is of Indian descent with her family originating from Calangute, Goa.

 She represented Tanzania in both Miss Earth 2006 in the Philippines and Miss World 2007 in China.
 So far, she remains the only Tanzanian beauty pageant contestant to have represented her country in both of the International contests.
 In 2010 she was also chosen to represent Tanzania at Miss India Worldwide pageant.

 Early life

 Richa Adhia grew up in Mwanza, Tanzania and went to Lake English Medium Primary School.